joshnicholas/sk-blog/archive/more-proof-trump-isnt-interested-in-learning-anything.md

 ---
-title: More proof Trump isnt interested in learning anything
+title: Is Trump interested in learning anything?
 date: 2018-10-04
 ---